What this article entails:

 Dosing and supplement suggestions

 Taking taurine with caffeine, before bed or in the morning would be the best times to do so.
 Just keep your body saturated with taurine, and that will ensure optimal tissue taurine levels during the day as well as during exercise.
-I don’t think taurine will give added benefit when taken pre-workout, as this might have a sedative effect at high doses, which will be opposite of what you want before a workout.
+I don’t think taurine will give added benefit when taken pre-workout, as this might have a sedative effect at high doses, which will be the opposite of what you want before a workout.

 Ingesting lots of taurine for a long period of time will decrease taurine transporters and this will decrease taurine transport into muscles, and the kidneys will also increase taurine excretion.